 As a black professional who travelled widely, Ambrose also championed diversity and encouraged a better understanding between people with different nationalities.
 One of his initiatives outside of telecoms was the publication of a magazine entitled Coloured Pictures, which educated European readers about African cultures and traditions.

 Ambrose sadly passed away in 2020.
+His brother Celestine accepted the award on his behalf.

 Kathy’s 31 years at Verizon saw her lead the adoption of revenue assurance in the USA, building a team whose objectives and methods changed the attitudes of other US telcos towards identifying and preventing leakage.